Overview

 Binding port 53 error

-If you are having trouble running the DNS Firewall due to an error binding to port 53 here are a few things to check:
+If you are having trouble running the DNS Firewall due to an error binding to port 53, check the following:

 systemd-resolved.service